santimattius/android-strict-shared-preferences/README.md

     }
 }

-// Usage in Application.onCreate()
+// Example usage, typically in your Application class or a dedicated utility:
-// val appScope = CoroutineScope(SupervisorJob() + Dispatchers.Main) // Or your preferred scope
+// val appScope = CoroutineScope(SupervisorJob() + Dispatchers.Default)
-// MyAnrMonitor(appScope).startMonitoring()
+// val anrMonitor = MyAnrMonitor(appScope)
+// anrMonitor.startMonitoring() // Start when appropriate
 ```

 ## 5. Understanding the Event: `MainThreadAccessEvent`

 When you use `StrictPreferences.watch()`, you receive `MainThreadAccessEvent` objects.
-This data class contains the following information:
+This data class contains:

-*   `methodName: String`: The name of the SharedPreferences method that was called (e.g., "getString", "edit", "Editor.commit").
+*   `methodName: String`: The name of the SharedPreferences method called (e.g., "getString", "edit", "Editor.commit").
-*   `timestamp: Long`: The time the access occurred (System.currentTimeMillis()).
+*   `timestamp: Long`: Time of access (System.currentTimeMillis()).
-*   `threadName: String`: The name of the thread on which the access occurred (should be "main" or similar).
+*   `threadName: String`: Name of the thread (should be "main" or similar).
-*   `callerClassName: String?`: The fully qualified name of the class that made the SharedPreferences call.
+*   `callerClassName: String?`: Fully qualified name of the class that made the call.
-*   `callerMethodName: String?`: The name of the method within the caller class.
+*   `callerMethodName: String?`: Name of the method within the caller class.
-*   `callerLineNumber: Int?`: The line number in the caller class where the SharedPreferences operation was invoked.
+*   `callerLineNumber: Int?`: Line number in the caller class.

-This detailed information is invaluable for quickly pinpointing the source of main thread SharedPreferences abuse in your codebase.
+This detailed information helps pinpoint the source of main thread SharedPreferences abuse.

 ## 6. How It Works (Briefly)

-StrictPreferences works by:
+1.  **Initialization**: `StrictPreferencesInitializer` (run automatically by App Startup or manually via `StrictPreferences.start()`) sets up the library.
+    *   It fetches the `StrictPreferencesConfiguration` from your `StrictPreferencesStartup` implementation.
+    *   It registers an `Application.ActivityLifecycleCallbacks` (`OverrideActivityContext`).
-1.  **Context Wrapping**: When initialized (typically via `StrictPreferences.start()` which uses `StrictPreferencesInitializer`), it registers an `Application.ActivityLifecycleCallbacks`.
-This callback (`OverrideActivityContext`) wraps the base context of each Activity with a `StrictContext`.
+2.  **Context Wrapping**: `OverrideActivityContext` wraps the base context of each Activity with a `StrictContext`.
-2.  **Overriding `getSharedPreferences()`**: The `StrictContext` overrides the `getSharedPreferences()` method.
-Instead of returning a standard `SharedPreferences` instance, it returns an instance of `StrictSharedPreferences`.
+3.  **Overriding `getSharedPreferences()`**: `StrictContext` overrides `getSharedPreferences()` to return an instance of `StrictSharedPreferences`.
-3.  **Intercepting Calls**: `StrictSharedPreferences` is a wrapper around the real `SharedPreferences` instance.
-It intercepts all method calls (like `getString()`, `edit()`, etc.).
+4.  **Intercepting Calls**: `StrictSharedPreferences` (and its internal `StrictEditor`) wraps the real `SharedPreferences` instance.
+It intercepts all method calls.
-4.  **Thread Check**: Before delegating the call to the actual `SharedPreferences` instance, `StrictSharedPreferences` calls its `checkMainThread()` method.
-This method determines if the call is on the main thread and then acts according to the configured policies (logs, StrictMode, emits events).
+5.  **Thread Check**: Before delegating, `StrictSharedPreferences` calls `checkMainThread()`.
+This method checks if the call is on the main thread and acts based on the `StrictPreferencesConfiguration` (logs, `StrictMode.noteSlowCall`, emits events).
-5.  **Editor Wrapping**: The `edit()` method of `StrictSharedPreferences` returns a `StrictEditor` which, in turn, checks `apply()` and `commit()` calls on the main thread.

-This mechanism ensures that most SharedPreferences access originating from Activities or the Application context is monitored.
+This ensures most SharedPreferences access from Activities or the Application context is monitored.

-By using StrictPreferences, you can proactively identify and fix potential ANR-inducing SharedPreferences calls, leading to a smoother and more responsive application.

 # Contributions